Maria's Cookbook

 • Kosher salt and black pepper

-1. Pat your shrimp dry with paper towels, then sprinkle with salt and pepper to taste.
+1. Pat the shrimp dry and season with salt and pepper.

-4. Stir in the paprika, just for a quick second, and then crank the heat to medium-high.
+3. Stir in the paprika for a few seconds, then raise the heat to medium-high.

-5. Toss in the shrimp and cook for 1–2 minutes per side until they’re pink and just cooked through.
+4. Add the shrimp and cook 1 to 2 minutes per side, until pink and just cooked through.

-6. Pour in the white wine to deglaze the pan, letting it bubble up and reduce for a few minutes.
-That sauce?
-Liquid gold.
+5. Pour in the wine to deglaze and let it bubble and reduce for a couple of minutes.

 Tags: portuguese garlic shrimp